Measuring Web Traffic for Better Conversions

 If you can find the people who are looking for data or information related to your site, you can direct them to your site and increase your web traffic.

-The website moderator supervises both incoming and outgoing traffic to determine which parts or mostly visitors view pages of it.
+The website moderator tracks both incoming and outgoing traffic to determine which parts or mostly visitors view pages of it.

 Maybe you will notice that there is a certain figure in the page that says, “Welcome!
 You are the 999,999th visitor in this site.”

 The gathered data in web traffic monitoring help configure sites and increase its security system against viruses and hackers.